saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-12-junos-proxy-minion-saltstack.md

         True
 ```

 We see here that `mgd` has no problems with our configuration.
-What errors you can run into here are syntax errors, references to non-existing configuration constructs (like referencing a non-existing community in a routing-policy) etc.
+Two examples of errors checked for here are syntax errors or references to non-existing configuration constructs.
+An example of the latter would be referencing a non-existing community in a routing-policy.

 For now, let's undo what we have done so far: